GSA/BSP_Mode1_Reporting/README.md

 There are two Lambda functions.
 One does a DescribeImages query for each tenant account, formats the data into CSV and saves the CSV to an S3 bucket.
-The second Lambda function creates a multi-part MIME Email, and attaches the report from the S3 bucket and sends it via Amazon Simple Email Service (SES) to a list of recipients.
+The second Lambda function creates a multi-part MIME Email, attaches the report from the S3 bucket and sends it via Amazon Simple Email Service (SES) to a list of recipients.